rugbyprof/3013-Algorithms/Assignments/11-T02/README.md

 -------

-- Learn how to write a Recursive Bubble Sort:
+- ~~Learn how to write a Recursive Bubble Sort:~~
   - https://www.ritambhara.in/recursive-bubble-sort/

 -------

-- What are the 2 major categories of sorting algorithms, and which sorting algorithms (duscussed in class) fit into each.
+- What are the 2 major categories of sorting algorithms, and which sorting algorithms (discussed in class) fit into each.
 - What is a stable sorting algorithm?
 - Which sorting algorithms use divide and conquer techniques?
 Why or why is this not a good strategy?
 - Hint1: [Nice Summary of Sorting Algorithms](https://www.happycoders.eu/algorithms/sorting-algorithms/)